RSGallery2/RSGallery2_Project/Documentation/ImagesBackend/ImagesListView.md

 (8) Date and time

-The date and time will be assinged on upload with the upload time
+The date and time will be assigned on upload with the upload time

 (9) Votes